The Ultimate French press Guide

 1. French Press

 A French press has a vessel, usually glass, where coffee grounds and hot water are mixed.
 The coffee floats around in the hot water for some time (usually 4–6 minutes) extracting the flavors.
-Then a plunger with a screen is pressed through the coffee/water mix and “presses” the coffee grounds to the bottom.
-The coffee is then poured out.

 Many authorities agree the French press makes the best coffee.
 This is because you can control the temperature of the water, the grind, and the type of coffee, and when it brews the coffee is free to mix freely with the water for the perfect amount of time.

 It takes 4–6 minutes for coffee to brew properly and extract the flavors optimally.
 Longer than 10 minutes and it over-extracts and it can be bitter and oily.
-Less than 4 minutes and it under-extracts and the coffee lacks all the flavor it could have had.

 2. Pour-over

 In a pour-over pot (like a Chemex or Melitta or Bodum), the coffee grounds are poured into a paper or metal filter that is fitted inside a funnel.
-The water is then poured SLOWLY over the grounds (properly taking 4–6 minutes).
-The coffee is in contact with the grounds and as it pours out the hole in the funnel, coffee accumulates in the lower chamber.

 This is a good method.
 If you’re not careful to pour the water over SLOWLY, in several stages, it doesn’t extract the flavors as well as a French press because the coffee is only in contact with the water for a few seconds while dripping through.
-But you can make a good cup of coffee here if you’re careful.
+But you can make a good cup of French press coffee here if you’re careful.

 x